Printer-friendly version

 3. relevant external professional or employer groups (as required); and

-2. advice from the Coordinating Unit on the development and review of courses, plans and programs administered by the Faculty.
+2. consider advice from the Coordinating Unit on the development and review of courses, plans and programs administered by the Faculty.

 1. The Associate Dean (Academic) oversees quality assurance processes in the Faculty and coordinating units in consultation with the Executive Dean and the Heads of Coordinating Units.

-4.6.1 Coordinating Units
+4.5.1 Coordinating Units

 The Head of the Coordinating Unit is responsible to the Executive Dean for the delivery and administration of courses, shorter form credentials and stand-alone learning modules.

-4.7 Academic Registrar
+4.6 Academic Registrar

-2. Where a program is to be made available to international students, the Academic Registrar is responsible for registering the program in the Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS) to meet the provisions of the Education Services for Overseas Students Act 2000.
+3. Where a program is to be made available to international students, the Academic Registrar is responsible for registering the program in the Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS) to meet the provisions of the Education Services for Overseas Students Act 2000.

 5.0 Monitoring, Review and Assurance